minshi123/gitlab/doc/user/compliance/license_compliance/index.md

     LM_PYTHON_VERSION: 2
 ```

+A custom root certificate can be supplied to complete TLS verification
+using the `ADDITIONAL_CA_CERT_BUNDLE` [environment variable](#available-variables).

-To bypass TLS verification the following approach can be used until
+Or to bypass TLS verification the following approach can be used.
-support for installing root certificates becomes available.

 ```yaml
 include: